Hiring Family Members in Your Business

 - Federal unemployment taxes (FUTA)

-Before you hire your child (or any child) to work in your business), review the federal and state child labor laws.
-Federal and state laws may be different, and the strictest law is controlling, so be sure to look at both. federal child labor laws restrict the hours of work, times of day, and types of work children may perform at different ages.
+Before you hire your child (or any child) to work in your business, review the federal and state child labor laws.
+Federal and state laws may be different, and the strictest law is controlling, so be sure to look at both.
+Federal child labor laws restrict the hours of work, times of day, and types of work children may perform at different ages.
 For example, children under 18 are not allowed to operate dangerous equipment, and children under 14 are not allowed to work in any type of business.
-Read more about the federal child labor laws".

 If you are the sole owner of your business and your business is not a corporation, you have fewer limitations: your children still cannot do hazardous work, but they are not limited on the hours or days of work.